mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### external_snapshot_url

-Set root URL to a Grafana instance where you want to publish external snapshots (defaults to https://snapshots.raintank.io).
+Set root URL to a Mosaicoo instance where you want to publish external snapshots (defaults to https://snapshots.raintank.io).

 ### external_snapshot_name